Evaluates the specified policy.

 LAErrorfor possible error codes

-You should not assume that a previous successful evaluation of a policy necessarily leads to a subsequent successful evaluation.
-Policy evaluation can fail for various reasons, including cancelation by the user or the system.
+Don’t assume that a previous successful policy evaluation means that future evaluations will also succeed.
+Policy evaluation can fail for various reasons, including cancellation by the user or the system.